AJLambda/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.

+  Server-Side Routing:

+  When we request information from a server, (i.e. a user clicks on a link) and that server then sends back that document that was requested, this is Server-side routing.
+The server will then REFRESH the web page that we’re looking at, because a new request was made for information and the information given was a bunch of DOM elements, we have to re-paint the web page.

+  Client-Side Routing:

+  When Routing is handled internally by the JavaScript that is already on the page we achieve what is known as Client-side routing.
+This is a modern routing style, a tool we use to get things done today.
+The page will not refresh.
+This works because the client doesn't ask for it's resource from the server via URL, instead, Javascript gives us the resource (state) that is rendered with react.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  HTTP is a network protocol, a set of rules that govern the way web clients, like a browser, communicate with web servers over the internet.
+CRUD stands for Create, Read, Update and delete, HTTP performs these operations on server resources.

+  A POST request is used to ask the server to add or create new resources, POST is the "C".

+  The method GET is how we ask for information from a server that we can read, GET is the "R".

+  The method used by the client to ask the server to make changes to specific resources is PUT, PUT is the "U".

+  To remove or delete data from the server the client needs to send a DELETE request, DELETE is the "D".

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.

+  Fetch.
+We can use JavaScript's method fetch and chain .then() and .catch() off it to handle the data that gets returned from the server we sent our request to.

+  Axios.
+We can use the axios package as a dependency, using axios calls

+  JQuery.
+We can use JQuery's Ajax library.

 ## Project Set Up